MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/codepane-property.md

 ---

-# CodePane Property
+# CodePane property

-Returns a  **CodePane** object.
+Returns a **[CodePane](codepane-object-vba-add-in-object-model.md)** object.
 Read-only.

 ## Remarks

 If a [code pane](../../Glossary/vbe-glossary.md#code-pane) exists, it becomes the active code pane, and the window that contains it becomes the active window.
 If a code pane doesn't exist for the [module](../../Glossary/vbe-glossary.md#module), the **CodePane** property creates one.

 ## See also